truemagic-coder/nemo-agent/README.md

 * Writes and runs passing tests up to 80%+ test coverage using `pytest`
 * Automatically fixes and styles code using `pylint`

-## Coding Ability
+## Ability
-* Can solve a leetcode hard with a set time complexity constraint in less than a minute with full tests on an RTX 4090
+Solves a leetcode hard with a set time complexity constraint in less than a minute with full tests on an RTX 4090

 ## Installation
 You can install Nemo Agent using pip: